“This is the second year in a row that OSU has won this honor and we are especially

 thankful for the enthusiastic participation of our employees.
 We also appreciate all

 those who have contributed their time and talent to serve the wellness needs of our

 employees and make this level of achievement possible,” said Jamie Payne, assistant

 vice president and chief human resources officer at OSU.

 BCBS listed the following as reasons that OSU was again selection for the honor:

--Conducted aggressive Health Risk Assessment campaign to increase completion rate by 20%
+-Conducted aggressive Health Risk Assessment campaign to increase completion rate

 -Conducted Metabolic Syndrome Program for 2011 and 2012, which was free to qualifying OSU benefits employees

 -Participated in the Healthy Interactions Pilot